palantir/conjure/readme.md

   language specification of the generated code.
 The requirement that all type names be unique in a case-insensitive comparison guarantees that changing the case will not introduce collisions.
-* Type names must contain only alphanumeric characters and underscores and must start with a letter ([A-Za-z]).

 ### Primitives
 Base types in the system are: